 - From what we learnt from primary interviews conducted with scooter sharing startups, commuting to and from work was the biggest purpose served by scooter sharing, accounting for more than half of all trips and the average trip distance was 1-3kms.
 Running local errands where finding a parking for car would be difficult was the second biggest reason

 E-scooter sharing- Why do we call it sharing and why not rental?
 The answer is, it is another extension of the fast growing” shared economy”.
 A rental, typically happens for a minimum hour/day/week, whereas sharing happens only for a trip.

-If 2017 was the year of bike-sharing gaining popularity, the same can be said for 2018-Q1 2019 .
+If 2017 was the year of bike-sharing gaining popularity, the same can be said for 2018-H1 2019 .
 The year 2018 saw many ride- hailing, bike sharing operators and many new European startups foraying in the scooter sharing market and the decline of bike sharing market.
 To know more about both bike and scooter sharing market, read our Global Micromobility market report

 The biggest growth driver for E-scooters is the blistering growth of on-demand economy, highly congested and polluted urban cities and its low physical footprint with zero carbon footprint.
 They also have an advantage over on-demand taxi and bike sharing, owing to low cost and shorter trip duration.